gregurco/jobeet-tutorial/docs/days/day-7.md

 composer require stof/doctrine-extensions-bundle
 ```

 This bundle has recipe and symfony will ask you to run this recipe, because it’s not official one.
-Type 'y’ and accept it:
+Type `y` and accept it:
 ```bash
 Symfony operations: 1 recipe (3c3199f3aa23ea62ee911b3d6fe61a93)
   -  WARNING  stof/doctrine-extensions-bundle (>=1.2): From github.com/symfony/recipes-contrib:master